Our Year at the Foundation (2018-19)

-- Over the summer of 2018, we raised the funds for the enhanced speed surface that will make add to both the quality and the longevity of the track at Maggie Walker.
+- Over the summer of 2018, we raised the funds to pay for an enhanced speed surface to be added to the track during its restoration in the fall this year.
+This enhancement will add to both the quality and the longevity of the new track at Maggie Walker.
 Working together with Coach Holdren, who himself donated $10,000 toward this campaign, we were able to raise the funds needed by the start of the school year.
 Every student at Maggie Walker will benefit from the work being done to restore the track, which was in need of attention after seventeen years of heavy use.

 - We enjoyed catching up with alumni both in RVA and passing through (hi Liz!) at our July 2018 happy hour at Triple Crossing.

 - We started including job openings and networking opportunities submitted by alumni, current parents, and alumni parents in the alumni newsletter.
 We’ve heard through a few grapevines that these openings turned into jobs for some alumni and couldn’t be more thrilled.
 To submit one, please email alumni at mlwgsfoundation dot org.

 - We welcomed a new part-time development assistant, Kathleen Kostandin (’07).
 Kathleen has been a very active volunteer with the Foundation for several years, speaking at Alumni Showcase in 2016 and 2018, serving on the Alumni Steering Committee, planning alumni events, and donating to the auction.
 We’re glad we get to see her one morning a week!

 - We continued the ordering process for the materials for the Purnima Amin Physics and Robotics Design Center.
 This spending falls outside our enhancement grant spending and thus represents and even greater financial contribution to MLWGS than is contained within the realm of enhancement grants.
 This was all made possible by a major gift from Amishi Amin & Neil Amin ’96.